dotnet/iot/src/devices/QwiicButton/samples/README.md

-# Samples
+# Qwiic Button Samples

-The following functionality is demonstrated with code samples:
+The following Qwiic Button functionality is demonstrated with code samples:

 -   Read button configuration such as firmware version
 -   Read button status, i.e. whether it is pressed, using polling